 That’s right.
 You did nothing wrong.

 You did not fail those diets; they failed you.
-All the struggles you’ve had losing weight is because you’ve been given incorrect information.
-It is not because you were lazy or lacked willpower or ate too much food.
+All the struggles you’ve had losing weight are because you’ve been given incorrect information.
+It is not because you were lazy or lacked willpower, or ate too much food.

 Probably the biggest piece of incorrect information you’ve been given is you need to eat less and exercise more to lose weight, also known as the calorie-deficit theory of weight loss.

 Since the 1960s, the calorie-deficit theory has been the guiding principle of weight loss, and it has brought grief to so many people.
 It treats the metabolism like a scale, calories in = calories out.
 You’re probably well aware of this principle and how it’s supposed to work.
-If you consume a certain number of calories fewer than your body needs, it creates a calorie deficit and weight loss will result.
+If you consume fewer calories than you burn per week, it creates a calorie deficit that promotes weight loss.

 The calorie-deficit theory never leads to long-term weight loss precisely because it treats the metabolism like a scale.
 The metabolism is actually like a thermostat, regulating your calorie input and output around your setpoint weight.
 A calorie deficit is necessary for weight loss to occur, but it’s not your job to count calories.
 If you need to lose weight, your body makes sure you have a calorie deficit by adjusting the calorie burn of several metabolic processes.
 Starving yourself to lose weight is not part of the equation.